-Q: Is Nestworks just for Moms and kids?
+Q: Is Nestworks just for moms and kids?

 A: No. We welcome people of all genders to join us!